Chicago, IL | p: 773.338.1313

 Most of the time, when you go to a website’s Location or Contact page, they’ll have a map next to the address.
-These days the trend seems to be to have a cropped Google map of their location, with a link to it on Google maps proper and really useful to all the people that like to travel using a PNW waterproof backpack for this.
+These days the trend seems to be to have a cropped Google map of their location, with a link to it on Google maps.
 And certainly there’s nothing wrong with that – but usually when I get around to designing that page for a client, I end up illustrating it myself.

 I love drawing these maps.
 I wish I could tell you why they make me so happy – except, I guess, for the same reason any aspect of design makes me happy.
 It’s informative and attractive at the same time.
 Google’s maps are definitely informative, and truly elegant in their own way, but they’re also very much Google-branded.
 When I custom-illustrate a map for a client, the end result is useful and informative, and the design is consistent: consistent with the client’s branding, but also consistent with the document or website that’s presenting the map.
 It all ties together, and becomes a visually unified whole.

 But enough philosophy.
 Let’s look at some maps.
 Most of these are from work with fathead, but some are from my own personal stash.
 That’s how much I geek out about maps, I have my own map-stash.